-When I was in the tenth grade, my English teacher assigned us a paper on what career we wanted to pursue and what college we wanted to go to.
-It became the day I realized I would pursue things that others believed would be impossible.
+In the tenth grade, my English teacher assigned us a paper on what career we wanted to pursue and what college we wanted to go to.
+She asked us to write down what we wanted our yearly income to be.

+I internally scoffed, appalled by her words.
 Who was she to tell us how to dream?
-More accurately, who was she was to tell us to limit our dreams?
+More accurately, who was she was to ask us to limit our dreams?

 The only person who gets to define what’s possible is you.
-You’re allowed to believe that your “impossible” dream is possible.
-You’re allowed to have crazy goals and go after them because this is your life.
+You decide to believe whether or not your “impossible” dream is possible.

-Sometimes, it’ll get to your head, but that’s okay.
-You’re human, and no matter how much you believe in yourself, every now and then, you’ll have doubts.
+Now and then, someone’s discouragement will to your head, but that’s okay.
+You’re human, and no matter how much you believe in yourself, you’re going to have doubts.

 Let's talk about

 What’s your impossible dream?
 Are you going after it, or are you limiting yourself?